Posts filed under ‘Past Events’

 Download flyer: heart and soul 6 nov

-Full detail: http://transitiondarebin.org/sustaining-ourselves/
+Full detail: https://transitiondarebin.org/sustaining-ourselves/

 RSVP to Emily Coles by 28th of October.
 Places are limited so please get in early.